Shadow15510/Plague-fx/README.md

 Spread that determines the proportion of people infected Severity affects research, it can be understood in the following way: if the severity is high, the disease is serious, it therefore leads to active research on the part of Humans.
 Severity also allows you to earn DNA points faster.
 Lethality determines the mortality rate among the infected...
-High lethality will make your disease a real killing machine, but it exposes you and accelerates the search! the cost in DNA points.
+High lethality will make your disease a real killing machine, but it exposes you and accelerates research into finding a cure! the cost in DNA points.
-In the mutation menu you have the statistics of the selected mutation.
-And in parentheses you have the actual changes.
-The number in parentheses therefore tells you the number of contagion points, severity, lethality, you will win (or lose if the number is negative) if you mutate your disease.

 ### Symptoms of the disease